 Eubenangee Swamp National Park

 Stroll along the 1.5 kilometre return walking track that follows the Alice River, through rainforest to the top of a grassy hill and enjoy views of Bartle Frere and Bellenden Ker, Queensland’s two highest peaks, as well as the swamp and its many waterbirds.
-Birdwatching is rewarding, as the different vegetation types attract many birds.
 Remember to be croc wise.

 Image credits: Qld Govt.